j0sh3rs/k3s-at-home/README.md

 ## Roadmap

-- [ ] Re-implement kured and system-upgrade controller
+- [X] Re-implement kured and system-upgrade controller
-- [ ] Finish Minecraft setups
 - [ ] Move off Cloudflare to Nginx + Crowdsec
+  - [ ] Ensure all crowdsec plugins/detectors are estbalished in helm chart
 - [ ] Upstream improvements to helm charts as outputs of security tool analysis
   - [ ] Popeye
   - [ ] Kube-Bench
   - [ ] Polaris
 - [ ] Better chart rightsizing as outputs of Goldilocks
+- [ ] Drop KPS and move it off cluster to NAS